KongCPH/LifeHackF24/README.md

     }
     ```

-4. When creating new routes

-We suggest you prefix your projectname to all your routes so we don't end up mixing them around.
+4. When creating new routes: We suggest you prefix your projectname to all your routes so we don't end up mixing them around.
 So if you project is called "bmi", then call your routes "bmi/create", "bmi/update" etc